PCD707/GutCode/README.md

 # GutCode
-Should you trust your Gut - Thesis
+Should you trust your Gut? - Thesis
 Author: Darren Biggar

 Supervisors: Teresa Schuhmann & Aline Dantas